HyperTag/documentation/src/content/cloud-destinations/amazon-redshift.md

 2. Data is not streamed into Redshift in real time as it is for our other destinations.
 Rather, our Redshift loader operates on an hourly basis and each hourly job is queued up 15 minutes after the next hour starts.
 For example, the load for 2-3 PM will queue at 3:15 PM.

 3. You will need to whitelist our IP address in order for us to load data into your Redshift.
-The whitelist IP's are listed below.
+The whitelist IPs are listed below.

 Now, to the good stuff!